1987 Citroen 2CV ‘Dolly’

 1988 Bororencit3

-A motor and gearbox that had been used in a boat and had one missing connecting rod.
+A motor and gearbox had been used in a boat, and one connecting rod was missing.
 This motor was good for parts, but the top side of the motor was rusted out, which teamed up well with the Kingaroy motor to make a good one.
 The pistons were from a Morris Minor.

 199cit50 Brisbane